Employers added 139,000 jobs in May as labor market remains steady

 despite concerns about the impact of higher U.S. import tariffs.
 Still, economists warn the economy could slow in the coming months.

-The jobs numbers reflect a labor market that is "steady but cautious in the face of ongoing uncertainty," Ger Doyle, regional president at global workforce solutions company ManpowerGroup, wrote in a note.
+The jobs numbers reflect a labor market that is "steady but cautious in the face of ongoing uncertainty," Ger Doyle, regional president at global workforce solutions company ManpowerGroup, said in a report.

 Health care companies, along with the leisure and hospitality industry, saw the largest gains in employment last month, adding 62,000 and 48,000 jobs, respectively.
 Federal employment declined 22,000 in May and is down 59,000 since January, according to the Labor Department.

-Other employment data released this week hinted at a potential slowdown in the labor market, with firms pulling back on hiring and issuing staff reductions amid tariff-induced economic uncertainty.
+Other employment data released this week hinted at a potential slowdown in the labor market, with firms pulling back on hiring and announcing layoffs amid tariff-induced economic uncertainty.
 Unemployment claims last week ticked up to their highest level in eight months, Labor Department data shows.
 The biggest increase in unemployment claims was in Kentucky, followed by the District of Columbia and Nebraska, according to a report from WalletHub.

-However, the addition of 100,000 jobs in May is a positive sign, economists say.
+However, the latest jobs report suggests the labor market isn't about to crumble, let alone point to an imminent recession, analysts said.

 "Jobs came in slightly better than expected, removing some worries after the very cool ADP report on Wednesday this week," said Brian Mulberry, client portfolio manager at Zacks Investment Management, in a note.